Franc-Zar/CTFsWriteups/pwn-the-rover-qualifications/qc04-androidEasy.md

     }
 ```

-As we can see, for each alphabet letter a corresponding class is defined which is returning a given emoji to encode the former.
+As we can see, for each alphabet letter a corresponding class is defined which is returning a given emoji to encode the original letter itself.

 To decode the password/flag we write a simple python script to map back each emoji to its corresponding alphabet letter: